mlochbaum/BQN/doc/depth.md

         ≡ 2‿3‿4
         ≡ "a string is a list of characters"

-Depth is somewhat analogous to an array's rank `≠≢𝕩`, and in fact rank can be "converted" to depth by splitting rows with `<⎉1`, reducing the rank by 1 and increasing the depth.
+Depth is somewhat analogous to an array's rank `=𝕩`, and in fact rank can be "converted" to depth by splitting rows with `<⎉1`, reducing the rank by 1 and increasing the depth.
 Unlike rank, Depth doesn't care at all about its argument's shape:

         ≡ 3‿4⥊"characters"
         ≡ (1+↕10)⥊"characters"